 To make cookies that look like candy canes, we color half the dough in classic red and twist away.
-They're fun to hang on the side of a coffee mug, or devour all on their own. —Shannon Roum, Milwaukee, WI
+They're fun to hang on the side of a coffee mug, or devour them on their own. —Shannon Roum, Milwaukee, Wisconsin

 - 1 cup butter, softened